7 Things Divorced Parents Do That Turn Their Kids Into Pawns For Revenge

 Advertisement

-That nasty little possessive pronoun "your" seethes with anger and every time you let a sentence like the two above rip, your child is full of resentment and guilt — that's his or her parent you're talking about!
+That nasty little possessive pronoun "your" seethes with anger and every time you let a sentence like the two above rip, your child is full of resentment and guilt — that's their parent you're talking about!

 When you say the word "your," all that hate and animosity is put onto your child because it's a possessive pronoun, friends!
 That's right!
-When you say "Your mother/father really messed up again," your child is taking on your anger at your ex as if it's his or her fault.
+When you say "Your mother/father messed up again," your child is taking on your anger at your ex as if it's their fault.

 Watch what you say about your ex.
-Not only are you damaging your children's self-esteem and stability, but you're also jeopardizing your relationship with your child down the line.
+Not only are you damaging your children's self-esteem and stability, but you're also jeopardizing your relationship with your child down the line, as supported by evidence cited in a review in The Journal of the American Board of Family Practice.

 Advertisement

-Let your child figure out on his or her own that a parent is a deadbeat!
-Don't complain to your children; they're not your therapists.
+Let your child figure out on their own that a parent is a deadbeat!
+Don't complain to your children, they're not your therapists.
 They're kids, so let them be children.
+Remember, even if you want revenge on your ex, it's only coming out toward you child.

 Advertisement